 Guru Nanak abhorred discrimination, hatred, and oppression that had seeped into the caste system within Hindu society.

-As the title of this soothing bhajan means, Guru Nanak’s main message was to speak the truth and to love the Supreme Consciousness and to achieve the ultimate bliss.
+As the title of this soothing bhajan means, Guru Nanak’s main message was to speak the truth and love the Supreme Consciousness, and achieve the ultimate bliss.

 Before he departed for his heavenly abode in 1539, Guru Nanak’s name had traveled not only throughout India’s south, north, east, and west, but also far beyond into Arabia, Ceylon (Sri Lanka), Mesopotamia (Iraq), Afghanistan, Turkey, Tibet, and Burma.